BlueOakJS/blueoak-server/README.md

 ```

-We want to use that service from our handler, so we simply include `fizzbuzz` as a parameter of the `init` function.
+We want to use that service from our handler, so we include `fizzbuzz` as a parameter of the `init` function.
 The server will ensure that the fizzbuzz service is initialized during server startup and passed to the handler.

 ```js